forcedotcom/sfdx-circleci-org/README.md

 - Store the `key`, and `iv` as protected environment variables in the Circleci UI.
 These valus are considered *secret* so please treat them as such.

-7) From you JWT-Based connected app on Salesforce, retrieve the generated `Consumer Key` and store in a Circleci environment variable named `CONSUMER_KEY` using the Circleci UI.
+7) From your JWT-Based connected app on Salesforce, retrieve the generated `Consumer Key` and store in a Circleci environment variable named `CONSUMER_KEY` using the Circleci UI.

 8) Store the user name that you use to access your target org in a Circleci environment variable named `USER_NAME` using the Circleci UI.
 Note that this username is the username that you use to login into your target org.